 - Adaptation to changes.

-- Raven’s Test.
-It focuses on concentration levels and skills related to observation and logic.
+- The Raven’s Test measures concentration levels and skills related to observation and logic.

 Aptitudes and skills